UCR Biosafety Manual

 Lab coats should not be taken home.
 Researchers working with biohazards may contaminate their lab coats during normal usage.
 Due to the high risk of lab coats acting as fomites, lab coats should be kept at work.
 EH&S supplies two lab coats to each researcher to ensure that the researcher may continue to wear the appropriate lab coat while the other is laundered.

 Gloves should be worn at all times when in contact, or could potentially come in contact, with any biohazardous material in the laboratory.
 Standard latex or nitrile gloves are sufficient for working with biological hazards, however if chemical hazards are involved these gloves may not be sufficient.
-Many types of gloves afford biological protection but do are not affected by chemical hazards equally.
+Many types of gloves offer biological protection but may not offer equal levels of chemical protection.

 Autoclave gloves should always be used for removing hot material from autoclaves.
 Cryo gloves should be used for handling liquid nitrogen.